Bed Rotting: The Self-Care Myth You Need to Know About

 1. Stop Shaming Yourself

 Shame is fuel for avoidance.
-The more you beat yourself up for how you’re coping, the more likely you are to stay stuck.
-Instead, validate what you’re going through.
-Whether it’s work stress, health issues, grief, or mental illness, there’s a reason you’re overwhelmed.
+The more you beat yourself up for how you're coping, the more likely you are to stay stuck.
+Validate what you’re experiencing, whether it’s work stress, health issues, or mental illness.
+There’s a reason you’re overwhelmed.
+Understanding that helps more than any amount of self-criticism ever could.

 2. Set a Screen Time Limit